tawhidmirza/TawhidMirza/README.md

   * able to run created test cases
   * know how to set Milestones and Reports

+__TestLodge__
+  * know how to create test cases and test suits
+  * able to run created test cases
+  * know how to set Milestones and Reports

 ## Examples of my work